Applications are open for January 2024

 - Postgraduate Diploma (120 credits), or

-- exit early with a Postgraduate Certificate (60 credits).
+- Postgraduate Certificate (60 credits).

 How you’ll study